Skip to content

 How do I stop motion sickness once it starts?

 If motion sickness starts, moving to the right location on the ship can help quickly.
 The best place to go is a lowest deck in the middle of the ship, such as an interior lounge or central corridor, where movement is minimized.
 Being outside on an open deck in the middle of the ship and looking at the horizon can also help your brain realign with the motion.
 It is best to avoid the front observation areas, upper decks, and the back of the ship during this time, as these locations amplify movement.
-Sound therapy via the Dizzout app stops symptoms in under 90 seconds without medication.
+Sound therapy via the Dizzout app stops symptoms in about 90 seconds without medication.